8 Genius 'Joker' Fan Theories to Help You Put on a Happy Face

 Arthur Fleck isn’t the Joker (but may have inspired the real one).

 Vulnerable Arthur Fleck isn’t exactly the clown prince of crime.
-Most of what Fleck gets away within in Joker can be chalked up to luck.
+Most of what Fleck gets away with in Joker can be chalked up to luck.
 He has no intention of becoming the poster child of a “kill the rich” rebellion, he’s just a disturbed human being.
 Given Joker’s setting (and Arthur’s age), it is more likely that the events of Joker inspire the real Joker: the demented mastermind and archnemesis of Batman.

 A popular idea people have been embracing concerns Tim Burton’s Batman.
 In that film, Bruce Wayne’s parents are killed in an alleyway by Jack Napier, who eventually becomes the Joker.
 At the end of Joker, the Waynes are killed again (white pearls and all) in an alleyway as a result of riots breaking out across the city.